A Supply Chain Story: GS1, The Blockchain And The Off-chain

 For those that don’t know, Unilever is one of the worlds ‘mega-brands’ that own many of the household names you know and love (or hate), like Marmite.
 For big companies like this, integrity of product is key, and keeping that over so many brands and products could be a tough task to achieve with efficiency.

 On a consumer level you could even track your yoghurt back to source if you wanted to.

-What I’m getting at is that this is a fully flexible protocol and service that would be capable of seamlessly integrating into the particular logistic needs whether a GS1 member or not.
+What I’m getting at is that this is a fully flexible data verification protocol and service that would be capable of seamlessly integrating into the particular logistic needs whether a GS1 member or not.
 You could operate your logistics of let’s say baby formula, to GS1 standards, with each product additionally tagged with RFID that is linked to a block-chain for assurance.
 You’re making the best of both worlds, and in the end the data is all written to ledger wherever it’s origination came from so it’s safe from tampering after an undesired event.